….Offered for sale by expressions of interest is “The Convent Academy” (Academy Building)

 Mackkcon Homes together with Landmark Harcourts is currently offering this unique building for sale by expressions of interest.
 “The Convent” (Academy Building) and land has been subdivided and is on a huge central allotment.
 It is large in building size, has high ceilings, is rich in history and secrets and has unlimited potential.
-Extensive removal and disposal of asbestos discovered to be present in the building has been undertaken by the current owners.
+Further, extensive removal and disposal of asbestos discovered to be present in the building has been undertaken by the current owners.
 With some clever thinking “The Convent” will become a very special building/home.

-For its age, externally the building is in great condition.
+For its age, externally the building is also in great condition.
 Internally a blank canvas for the new owners to imagine and create their dreams.
 See current floorplan (attached).

 Allotment size = 2838m2